Follow TV Tropes

 • Shout-Out: One of the observers of the Congressional hearing mentions the 1980s TV show V.

-• Spanner in the Works: Batman's journal ended up being this to Per Degaton; his plans hinged upon everyone forgetting about him until the time machine returned, but the inquiry drew so much attention that his name kept getting mentioned.
+• Spanner in the Works: Batman's journal ended up being this to Per Degaton; his plans hinged upon everyone forgetting about him until the time machine returned, but the inquiry discussed the JSA's past in such detail that his name kept getting mentioned.

 • Spear of Destiny: This as well as the Grailstone is mentioned as one of the reasons the Justice Society couldn't stop World War II from happening, as both items in the hands of the Axis world power leaders created a sphere of influence that affected all magic-based heroes as well as Superman.

 • Split Personality: Evidently this is what happened to Commissioner Bruce Wayne in his final months.
-Dying of cancer, he learns of Per Degaton's future plans of world conquest on the 100th Birthday of the missing Professor Zee.
-Knowing he will die before that date happens, but still hostile to the JSA to inform them of his suspicions, Bruce's subconscious took over as the Batman, writing the Diary, giving it to Dr. Nichols under the promise that it will be released to the public near the Degaton's planned date.
+Dying of cancer, he learns of Per Degaton's future plans of world conquest on the 100th birthday of the missing Professor Zee.
+Knowing he will die before that date happens, but still too hostile to the JSA to inform them of his suspicions, Bruce's subconscious took over as the Batman, writing the Diary and giving it to Dr. Nichols under the promise that it will be released to the public near Degaton's planned date.

 • Superhero Packing Heat: In his Diary, Batman admits to using a handgun in his early days.